rsogllc/GNT/en/mining.md

 What happens when an operator chooses to steal thousands of bitcoins?
-We can only imagine, but if the fallout includes a drop in bitcoin prices, miners in particular are likely to be hurt due to [compound loses][].
+We can only imagine, but if the fallout includes a drop in bitcoin prices, miners in particular are likely to be hurt due to [compound loses][section compounding].

 On the other hand, we can also imagine that some people are unwilling to accept or hold bitcoins today because of this double spend risk.
 If the